Mon - Fri 9am - 5pm

 Muffled Hearing feels like you have “cotton in your ears” but what are the most common causes of a blocked ear?
-Depending on the reason for muffled hearing, the effect can happen over time or change instantly.
-It may also occur in one ear or both ears.
+Depending on the reason for muffled hearing, the effect can happen over time or instantly.
+It can also occur in one ear or both ears.

 The most common reason for muffled hearing is a conductive hearing loss that can be caused by a variety of factors or medical conditions, including a build up of ear wax and ear infections.
 You may also be suffering from clogged ear.

 In most cases, it is very treatable and doesn't lead to permanent hearing damage.
 In order for the latter to not occur, the exact reason for the hearing loss should be determined and sufficient measures should be taken so that further or permanent hearing damage is avoided.
 In the case of sensorineural hearing loss, we advise that you consult an audiologist.